Living Greatly in the Law

 Summary

-John Halden ‘Hal’ Wootten (1922–2021) left an extraordinary mark on the law and public life, renowned for his breadth of vision and lasting impact.
-This book compiles his most insightful speeches and writings on subjects close to his heart and areas of deep expertise: justice for Indigenous Australians, international development, environmental protection, legal education, the responsibilities of the legal profession, and…
+John Halden ‘Hal’ Wootten (1922–2021) made contributions to the law and public life that were extraordinary in their breadth, vision, and lasting significance.
+This book brings together the best of his speeches and writing on the subjects he felt passionately about and knew so well: justice for Indigenous Australians, international development, environmental protection, legal education, the responsibilities of the legal profession, and the tragedy of Palestine.
+His work is as fresh and releva…

 Book Details